mikaeltw/rag-bencher/docs/gcp-gpu-runner.md

 - **Host VM image** – lives as a Compute Engine image (and optional Cloud Storage export) inside your GCP project.
 Cirun references it via the image family.
 - **GPU test container** – stored in GCP Artifact Registry in the same region as your GPU runners for low-latency pulls.
 Use `GCP_ZONE`/`GCP_ARTIFACT_REGION` to control the exact location.

-With these scripts plus the updated workflow, Cirun can boot a GPU VM that immediately runs the rag-bench GPU tox suite inside the prepared container while reusing GitHub Action caches for dependencies and model weights.
+With these scripts plus the updated workflow, Cirun can boot a GPU VM that immediately runs the rag-bencher GPU tox suite inside the prepared container while reusing GitHub Action caches for dependencies and model weights.
 The host image includes a boot-time service that, if it detects a local SSD (e.g., GCE NVMe local-ssd), will format/mount it at `/mnt/local-ssd` and set Docker’s `data-root` there so image extraction uses NVMe bandwidth.
 Attach a local SSD to runner VMs (and ensure the service account has Artifact Registry pull access) for the best pull times.